 On a personal note, I would like to extend a warm thanks to Jess for welcoming us into her home and for providing such an insightful, honest interview.
 This was the sixth time we've collaborated with Jess since we first met at Sophie Tea's event in 2019, and her ongoing efforts to promote body confidence and to desexualise the human body continue to be hugely refreshing and inspiring.

-- Jess is also the founder of I C Me, an online platform that demonstrates that when it comes to body image, you are not alone.
+- Jess Hake is the founder of I C Me, an online platform that demonstrates that when it comes to body image, you are not alone.
 A loving community that serves to make people feel less anxious about their body hang-ups, the project features a series of honest selfies and testimonies from everyday people who candidly share details of their self-image concerns and insecurities.